tomerhanochi/website/content/blog/a-tale-of-container-uids.md

 | 1000          | 100999     |
 | . . .         | . . .      |
 | 65535         | 165534     |

 And that's why the command showed 100999 instead of 101000.
-That still doesn't answer, why podman maps our user ID into the container.
+That still doesn't answer why podman maps our user ID into the container.
 Taking a look at the documentation, the following section appears relevant:

 > If <mark>\-\-userns</mark> is not set, the default value is determined as follows.
 > * If <mark>\-\-pod</mark> is set, <mark>\-\-userns</mark> is ignored and the user namespace of the pod is used.